-The UK corporation tax rate as at 31 December 2017 was 19% (effective from 1 April 2017).
-Until 1 April 2017, the UK corporation tax rate of 20% applied.
+The UK corporation tax rate as at 31 December 2018 was 19%.
 The UK government has passed legislation to reduce the rate of corporation tax to 17% with effect from 1 April 2020.
 These rates have been reflected in the closing deferred tax position on the balance sheet.

-The deferred tax assets are short term in nature and will typically reverse within a 3 to 4 year period.
+The deferred tax assets are short term in nature and will typically reverse within a 3 year period.